-We build mobile apps for others, for the two mobile platforms extant today, Android and iOS.
+We build mobile apps for others, for the two major mobile platforms today, Android and iOS.
 We would be happy to empower your organization and your users by developing your custom mobile app!
-Just drop us a line to get started.
+Please just drop us a line to get started.

 Here are some Flutter resources:

 Android is the leading open-source Linux-based mobile telephony platform, and one of the two mobile platforms that matters.
 Originally developed by Android Inc., a startup which Google purchased, Android was open-sourced and released by Google and the Open Handset Alliance.
 Now you'd be hard-pressed to find a major handset maker (other than Apple) that is NOT using Android for some or most of their handsets.

 Android apps have traditionally been developed in the Java language with a custom API for the Android environment.
 However, Kotlin - which is somewhat a simplified and improved Java - is increasingly being used.